 Today is Diwali, the festival of lights which is also known as the Hindu New Year.
 It is the celebration of health, wealth, and prosperity in the hope of having a happy new year.
 Similar to Christmas, Diwali is a festival where people decorate their homes with flowers, lights, and diyas (candles).
 Later in the evening, a puja (prayer) is performed for Lakshmi, the Goddess of Wealth and Prosperity.
 Family and friends share sweets during the celebration of Diwali.

-I wanted to start the New Year right so I decided to make something sweet, something Indian.
-I thought of Gajar Ka Halwa, or an Indian Carrot Pudding.
-I rummaged around the internet for a good recipe, however some recipes contained way too much fat, and others had way too many ingredients.
-After 30 minutes I came up with my own recipe and decided to give my mom a call to confirm it.
+I wanted to start the New Year right so I decided to make something sweet and Indian.
+I rummaged around the internet in search for a good recipe, however some recipes contained way too much fat, and others had way too many ingredients.
+After 30 minutes I came up with my own idea of making Gajar ka Halwa and called my mom to confirm my recipe.
 She agreed and I was ready to go.